-If you purchase a 12v solar panel you should pair it with a 12v battery, a 12v inverter, and at least a 12v charge controller.
+If you purchase a 12v solar panel you should pair it with a 12v battery (a 12 volt lithium battery will work best with the 12 volt solar panels), a 12v inverter, and at least a 12v charge controller.
 A 24v solar panel should be used with a 24v battery bank, 24v inverter, and at least a 24v charge controller.
 A 24v battery is not available, so you’ll have to connect two 12v batteries in a series connection in a battery bank.

 It’s also very important that your solar panel’s rating is not higher than that of charge controllers, so be sure to check your charge controllers list of specifications.
 If you had 12 volt solar panels and your amps are 14, you would need a charge controller that had at least 14 amps.
 However due to environmental factors, you need to factor in an additional 25%.
 This brings the minimum amps that this charger controller must have to 17.5 amps.
 In this example, you would need a 12 volt, 20 amp charge controller.